jhenry/merug-200902/README.markdown

 ## What is a social network?

+* Utility/function
-* Utility/function (content is still king - even if it's user-generated)
+	* Content is still king (tends to be user-generated, controlled, owned)
+	* Content interaction patterns (generating new content, sharing/republishing, modifying/remixing)

 * It's People!
 [Soylent Green reference goes here]
-* user connections are generally many-to-many (a blog is more of a one-to-many relationship pattern)
+	* user relationships are generally many-to-many
+	* a blog is more of a one-to-many relationship pattern
-* it has interaction patterns
+	* User interaction patterns (friendships, fans, friends-you-may-know)

-	* friendships vs fans
-	* content interaction (why did your users show up here, besides to poke their friends?)
+* Context of web applications
+	* Wikipedia has more on the broader, sociological concepts: http://en.wikipedia.org/wiki/Social_network

 ## Why build a social network?